Write The Song You Want To Hear

 To write a song is to make something out of the air – an invisible token you can carry with you always, give to others and keep for yourself.
 As a member of this group, you’ll be encouraged to identify themes you’re sitting with – the seeds of songs that are in you already.
 I’ll take you through the songwriting process; guide you to shape your questions and feelings into melody and words.
 You’ll help other group members to create their songs by giving feedback and offering musical support.
 You’ll have the option to record your songs if you like, and to create other pieces of art that correspond to the music you make.
 You don’t need to have had any musical training to take part in this group.
 All you need is to want to write a song.

-- The group will include at least 3 and no more than 4 members.
+The group will include no more than 4 members.

-- The program fee (10 sessions total) for each group member is $600.
-I ask for a four-session ($240) deposit.
-After that, you can pay by the session.
+The program fee (10 sessions total) for each group member is $600.

 To join the group or ask questions about it, please contact me: firstname.lastname@example.org

 * If I were thinking of joining a songwriting group, I'd want to hear music the person running the group had written.